hackclub/blot/docs/TOOLKIT.md

+# Welcome to Blot

+This is Blot's programmatic art IDE.
+For an introduction to the editor watch this video (coming soon!).

 ### Turtle

 Our main drawing primative is a turtle.
 It's a collection of polylines with an associated pen that has a location and direction.